coderwangpengdd/sliding_drawer/README.md

  * [Form for feature requests](https://github.com/Ilya-Korolev/sliding_drawer/issues/new?template=feature_request.md)
  * [Form for questions](https://github.com/Ilya-Korolev/sliding_drawer/issues/new?template=question.md)

 There might be some grammar issues in the docs.
-I would be very grateful if you help me to fix it.
+I would be very grateful if you could help me to fix it.